 Summer Session II (Speech Communications; 400-level; 3 credits)

 Students will approach issues of gender and communication, both verbal and non-verbal, through critical analysis of stereotypes, socialization, and male/female interactions using theoretical perspectives.
 Various social interaction environments such as workplaces, families, media, and friendships will be explored.
-A special look at the host culture will also take place.
+A special look at the host culture will also be considered.

 Contemporary Issues in Social and Emotional Development